6th Form Scheme

 A recent 6th form visitor

-To take part in our 6th Form Scheme, please email Donal McCann (firstname.lastname@example.org) with up to three dates you'd be happy to visit.
-You can find each day's music for evensong on the term music list.
-Generally, on Monday the service is sung by men’s voices; on Thursday we have a Sung Eucharist.
-We will also require a separate email (sent to Timothy) from your parent, guardian or teacher giving their permission for you to take part.
-Please make sure your emails to Timothy includes:
+Please email Dónal McCann (dónal.email@example.com) with up to three dates when you would like visit.
+You can find the weekly pattern of services and the music list on the Choral Services page.
+We will also require a separate email from your parent, guardian or teacher giving their permission for you to take part.
+Please make sure your email includes:

 - Up to 3 dates you'd like to visit